MOONLAPSED/abraxus/README.md

 Every CCC db is itself a type of training and context but built specifically for RUNTIME abstract agents and specifically not for concrete model training.
 This means that you can train a CCC db with a human, but you can also train a CCC db with a RLHF agent.
 This is a key distinction between CCC and RLHF.
 In other words, every CCCDB is like a 'model' or an 'architecture' for a RLHF agent to preform runtime behavior within such that the model/runtime itself can enable agentic motility - with any LLM 'model' specifically designed for consumer usecases and 'small' large language models.

 ## Best practices:
 - Utilize camelCase for internal source code
 - Utilize CAPS_CASE for ffi funcs and external source

+## Framing
+I aim to be the sub-Guido; the Guido of ml - shamelessly shuffling scripts around on someone elses platform while copying another someone else's: Wolfram's computational language.
+In other words, I aim to create a definitive collection of standard lib only machine learning modules, libs, and scripts, focused entirley on local and private inference.
+Again, shaemlessly plugging into Wolfram Language where possible, and why not - even paid inference but it will also be desgined for NO wolfram language whatsoever, at a reduced function set.
+Presumably, in the future, the same will be possible to say of inference providers, too (not yet).
+The only other platform (optional, NYE) is JAX (and technically cuda if you count that inference uses it).

 """
 ## Frontmatter Implementation